Shuswap Water Quality Research & Reports

 Water quality monitoring in the Shuswap has indicated that generally, water quality is good in most locations at most times of year.
 It has also shown us that the largest loads of nutrients to the lakes are coming from the Shuswap and Salmon Rivers.
 The Shuswap Watershed Council wanted to understand this better, and gain answers to the following questions:

-The research results are summarized in a mini-report from the Shuswap Watershed Council: Understanding Nutrients and Water Quality in the Shuswap River and Salmon River.
+The research is summarized in a report from the Shuswap Watershed Council: Nutrients and Water Quality in the Shuswap watershed.
+This is updated version of the research summary report that was originally published in early 2020.

-Additionally, a portion of the research results are presented in one of the researcher’s Masters Thesis, A multi-method approach for determining a phosphorous budget for the Shuswap and Salmon Rivers in Southern Interior British Columbia, authored by Megan Ludwig, available on the UBC website.
+A portion of Phase I research results are presented in the master’s thesis of Megan Ludwig, one of the researchers, entitled A multi-method approach for determining a phosphorus budget for the Shuswap and Salmon Rivers in Southern Interior British Columbia.
+The document is available on the UBC website.